Nation.Cymru: Vaughan Gething resignation

 The website played a notional role in the resignation of the First Minister of Wales, Vaughan Gething.
 During the Welsh Labour leadership campaign Nation.Cymru revealed that Vaughan Gething's campaign had received a donation by a company run by a director who was given a suspended prison sentence for dumping waste at a conservation site.
 They subsequently revealed that companies run by the same man, David Neal, owed £400,000 to a bank wholly owned by the Welsh Government.
 In May the website published leaked messages suggesting that Vaughan Gething had deleted records of conversations he had with other ministers, which led to the firing of Minister for Social Partnership Hannah Blythyn.
 Nation.Cymru confirmed on 11 July 2024 that, contrary to Gething's allegations, Blythyn was not the source.
-On 16 July 2024, Vaughan Gething responded with his evidence to prove Blythyn was the source, stating that because Nation.Cymru had sent the screenshot to the Welsh Government for a response, it had failed to properly protect their source as the screenshot revealed the iMessage had originated from Blythyn's phone.
 The twin political scandals were cited by the BBC as reasons behind Vaughan Gething's decision to resign in July 2024.